xcorpyon/product-sorting/README.md

 - MapStruct

 ## Additional considerations about the project
-- It is designed using hexagonal arquitecture.
+- It is designed using hexagonal architecture.
 - It is prepared to sort whatever item, not just products.
-- It contains an advice to handle bad requests (related to request params).
+- It contains an @Advice to handle bad requests (related to request params).
 - It uses immutable objects broadly.
 - It contains 1 unit test and 1 integration test.